-- Begin with the right brachial.
-Place the Doppler probe at a 45 degree angle to the skin over the radial or brachial artery.
+1. Begin with the right brachial.
+Place the Doppler probe at a 45-degree angle to the skin over the radial or brachial artery.
 Use plenty of gel and slowly move the probe laterally until the best signal is obtained.
 (You may also use the PPG sensor to listen for the pulse.
 If using the PPG, place the sensor on the fleshy part of the finger opposite the fingernail.
-Wait for consistent beeps from the system.) - 2.
-Using the handheld aneroid, inflate the cuff until you no longer hear the signal continue for an additional 10-20 mmHg. - The thumb button on the aneroid is a variable release mechanism i.e. the more you depress the button the faster the deflation rate.
-Using the thumb release, deflate at the suggested rate of 2mmHg/second (10mmHg for every 5 seconds may be slightly easier to monitor) - 4.
-When you hear the Doppler signal return, note the pressure from the aneroid.
-Enter that pressure into the right brachial field on the exam.
+Wait for consistent beeps from the system.)

+- 2. Press and hold Inflate on the Cuff-Link Remote (shown above) and inflate the cuff until you no longer hear the signal continue for an additional 10-20 mmHg. - 3.
+Release Inflate and the cuff will automatically deflate at the suggested rate of 2mmHg/second. - 4.
+When you hear the Doppler signal return, pressing Pressure will be store the pressure value in the exam.